fenxu/azure-powershell-docs-prod/azure/ResourceManager/AzureRM.Compute/v1.3.4/Save-AzureRmVhd.md

 ### -StorageKey
 Specifies the storage key of the blob storage account.
-If you do not specify a key, this cmdlet attempts to determine the storage key of the account in *SourceUri* from azure_2.
+If you do not specify a key, this cmdlet attempts to determine the storage key of the account in *SourceUri* from Azure.

 ```yaml
 Type: String